jeffreysbrother/storefront-child/README.md

 ### PayPal (powered by Braintree)

 Looks like this is ready to go, but I need to send some documents if I was to receive monies.
+Also requires SSL certificate (which, in turn, requires a dedicated IP address).

 ### layout, styles